luckyboykg/Ionic3-Ngrx/README.md

 -Follows the bidirectional flow.

--No concept of store.
+-No concept of the store.

--Controller handles entire logic.
+-Controller handles the entire logic.

 -Debugging is difficult due to bidirectional flow.